hashicorp/terraform-provider-aws/website/docs/r/security_group.html.markdown

 * `ingress` - (Optional) Can be specified multiple times for each ingress rule.
 Each ingress block supports fields documented below.
    This argument is processed in [attribute-as-blocks mode](/docs/configuration/attr-as-blocks.html).
+   If no ingress blocks are defined, then ingress rules will not be managed by this resource.
 * `egress` - (Optional, VPC only) Can be specified multiple times for each egress rule.
 Each egress block supports fields documented below.
       This argument is processed in [attribute-as-blocks mode](/docs/configuration/attr-as-blocks.html).
+      If no egress blocks are defined, then egress rules will not be managed by this resource.
 * `revoke_rules_on_delete` - (Optional) Instruct Terraform to revoke all of the Security Groups attached ingress and egress rules before deleting the rule itself.
 This is normally not needed, however certain AWS services such as